MrPOLA/DevOps-CI-CD-Series/Integrating a GitHub Repository with AWS/README.md

-# Project 2: Integrating a GitHub Repository with AWS
+# Integrating a GitHub Repository with AWS

 **Difficulty:** Easy-ish
 **Time:** 60 min